Pau1in0/testRepository/notes.md

 - git add [filename here] //Adds unstaged files to the stage
 - git commit [filename here] //Commit the files in the stage
 - git commit . //Commts all the files
-- git log //Shows you a log of the commits and messages
+- git log //Shows you a log of the commits and messages!